Submitting Petitions to the District Council

 The Petitions Officer may reject petitions which are, in his/her opinion:

-not concerned with an issue which affects the District or do not raise matters over which the Authority has responsibility or has some influence;
+• not concerned with an issue which affects the district or do not raise matters over which we have responsibility or has some influence

-- relates to substantially the same issue / subject as a petition which has been received by the Authority in the last 12 months;
+• relates to substantially the same issue / subject as a petition which has been received by us in the last 12 months

-- requests the Council to do something which conflicts with Council policy.
+• requests usto do something which conflicts with council policy.

 Please see the full petitions scheme for further information.